Exchange-Devs/Exchange/README.md

 * User can use a search bar to search for materials.
 * User can view items that are listed.
 * User can view detailed view of listed item.
-* User can view thier listings.
+* User can view thier own listings.
 * User can request availability of materials.
 * User can create messages and comunicate within the app.
 * User can select college that they attend.